GustavAT/NinjaArrows.js/README.md

 ```

 _edgeOffset_

 This is the minimum distance in pixel between arrow at top/bottom and left/right.
 (Arrows won't overlap in corners).
-Use setEdgeOffset() to change the offset.
+Use setEdgeOffset(offset) to change the offset.
 Default is 75px.

 _borderOffset_

 This is the offset from the map's border to the arrows.
-Offset is specified in Pixel, the default configuration looks like this:
+Use setBorderOffset(offset) to change the offset in pixel.
 ```javascript
 {
   top: 0,